amzn/style-dictionary/docs/config.md

 ### Platform

-A platform is a group of configuration settings that tells Style Dictionary how to properly transform and format your design tokens for output to a specific platform.
+A platform is a build target that tells Style Dictionary how to properly transform and format your design tokens for output to a specific platform.
 You can have as many platforms as you need and you can name them anything, there are no restrictions.

 | Attribute | Type | Description |
 | :--- | :--- | :--- |